 Mobile Computing

 Particular precautions need to be taken with portable devices, both when they are used on site and when taken offsite.

-On-site
+On-Site

-Laptops, palmtops and any other portable devices are more vulnerable than PCs, because they are easier to pick up and remove and therefore more desirable to the opportunist thief.
+Laptops, tablets and any other portable devices are more vulnerable than PCs, because they are easier to pick up and remove and therefore more desirable to the opportunist thief.
 It is also less likely, in some circumstances, that their loss will be noticed immediately.
 However, because of their size, it is possible to provide extra protection:

 When the device is not in use, it should be stored in a secure location